MEXICAN FLAG SALUTE & PLEDGE OF

 Bonaerense" y la "Sociedad de Zapateros."

-than is known by most Americans (including the ones who are led in chanting
+Allegiance than is known by most Americans (including the ones who are led

-Whilst spending time overseas people used to ask me about it, "do you
+- Whilst spending time overseas people used to ask me about

-really salute a flag every morning?"
-After explaining it away as patriotism
+it, "do you really salute a flag every morning?"
+After explaining it

 I hadn't given those past conversations much thought until I reached